songullkilicc/Face-Recognition-Door/README_EN.md

 ## Project Description
 This project is a face recognition door system using Python, Arduino, and a mobile application.
 The system recognizes authorized faces and opens a door or triggers a light when a known person is detected.
-The mobile app can also control the door remotely with a single photo.
+The mobile app can also control the door remotely.

 ## Components
 - **Python Code:** Handles face recognition using OpenCV and communicates with Arduino via serial.